 From 2004 to 2019, through collaborations with various NGOs, he worked on areas in tension subject to major humanitarian crises (Darfur, 2004 / Tsunami in Tamil Nadu, India, 2005 / Earthquake in Kashmir, Pakistan, 2005 / Civil War in Congo-Brazzaville, 2006 / Post-election crisis in Ivory Coast, 2011 / Kachin conflict, Myanmar, 2015 / ‘Post-FARC peace process, Colombia, 2018 / Development and indigenous identity in the Amazon, Brazil, 2019).

-In collaboration with writer Cécile Portier, he is interested in the social issues of relocations in France (“118, An Ordinary Closure”, Selles-sur-Cher, 2005-2010) by following the long-term consequences of the closure of a ceramics production unit in a de-industrializing territory in the south of Loir-et-Cher.
+In collaboration with writer Cécile Portier, he is interested in the social issues of relocations in France (“118, An Ordinary Closure”, Selles-sur-Cher, France, 2005-2010) by following the long-term consequences of the closure of a ceramics production unit in a de-industrializing territory.

 In 2010, he began a new project in connection with the French Institute of Anatolian Studies and the O.U.I (Istanbul Urban Observatory) on the ongoing urban mutations in the turkish megalopolis and the authoritarian drifts of Recep Tayyip Erdogan’s urban planning policy.
 This project has been presented and exhibited in France and abroad (Saint-Etienne Biennale, 2012, Porto Photo Fest, 2018).